 The severity of the rickettsial spotted fevers varies considerably.
 The complications seen include:

-The differential diagnosis includes any disease causing rash, fever and headache.
+The differential diagnosis includes any disease causing rash, fever, and headache.
+These include:

 The differential diagnosis for an eschar includes: